Furman-Lab/PatchMAN/README.md

 The protocol consists of 4 consecutive steps: (1) Definition of surface patches on the receptor; (2) Identification of structural motif matches in protein structures, and an interacting fragment that can be used as template for the bound peptide; (3) Generation of the peptide-protein complex template structure, by superimposing the interacting peptide back onto the receptor, and (4) Replacing side chains according to the peptide sequence (threading), refinement and scoring of the model.

+### What's new in v2.0?
+- BSA filter added to improve efficiency
+- nstruct is calculated automatically
+- Added scripts to ease installation

 ---

 ### Installation